Online Joint Assortment-Inventory Optimization under MNL Choices: Regret Analysis

 \section{Regret Analysis}

 In this section, we analyze the total regret of our proposed exploration-exploitation algorithm and establish its rate-optimality.
 This section is organized as follows.
-In \Cref{subsec-customer-arrival}, we introduce a class of customer arrival processes under which our analyses of regret bounds hold.
-Next, in \Cref{subsec-upperbound}, we present a non-asymptotic upper bound on the regret of Algorithm~\ref{alg-main}.
-At last in \Cref{subsec-lowerbound}, we derive a matching regret lower bound and discuss the optimality of Algorithm~\ref{alg-main}.
+In \Cref{subsec-upperbound}, we present a non-asymptotic upper bound on the regret of Algorithm~\ref{alg-main}.
+In \Cref{subsec-lowerbound}, we derive a matching regret lower bound and discuss the optimality of Algorithm~\ref{alg-main}.